January 18, 2023

 Outreach has been a core value of the Seekers Sunday school class since its inception in 1972.
-This year, the class is taking outreach to a new level by establishing a fund within the BSUMC Endowment Fund.
+In 2016, the class took outreach to a new level by establishing a fund within the BSUMC Endowment Fund.
 The SEEKERS MISSION FUND will help those in need by providing funds to organizations equipped with the resources and expertise to serve those individuals most in need.

 Trent Ninestein remembers the class holding pancake breakfasts to raise money for charitable causes.
 “In 2000, we dropped the pancake breakfast and established our Saint Nicholas Fund.
 Through this fund, we have donated over $100,000 to those in need.
 Now that we are in our retirement years, establishing an endowment fund was the next logical progression.”